malor/cpython-lldb/README.md

 CPython 2.7.x
 -------------

-CPython 2.7.x is not supported yet, but may be in the future.
+CPython 2.7.x is not supported.
+There are currently no plans to support it in the future.

 Missing debugging symbols
 -------------------------